 - In My Mailbox (Hosted by The Story Siren): A Sunday feature of the books we received in our mailboxes for that week.

-- Make it a Movie Monday (Hosted by Making the Grade): Featuring the books that we would like to see or have seen on film.
+- Truth or Dare (Hosted by Jenna Does Books): Featuring the books that we would like to see or have seen on film.
 Allows you to create a dream cast, assign a director, or provide other information to turn the book into a film.

 Take part in all or none, but if you’re ever in need of good content, at least you know they’re there.